 Yes, a honeymoon can be gorgeous and amazing if you’re in a magical city or on a magnificent mountaintop.
 There are ranches where you’ll be living it up, and bucolic lake cabins that create a fairytale feel.
-But you can’t deny the classic honeymoon dream: crystal-clear water, fine white sand, plush palm trees, tropical cocktails and no one around.
+But you can’t deny the classic honeymoon dream: crystal-clear water, fine white sand, plush palm trees, tropical cocktails, and no one around.

-The island may be temporarily operating at less than 100 percent thanks to the devastating effects of this hurricane season, but expect the tony French nation to be fully up and running ASAP so that a new class of newlyweds can discover for themselves exactly why it’s so sought after a destination.
+The island may be temporarily operating at less than 100 percent thanks to the devastating effects of the hurricane season, but expect the French nation to be fully up and running ASAP so that a new class of newlyweds can discover for themselves exactly why it’s so sought after a destination.
 Chic, romantic hotels perfect for a sexy getaway include Le Toiny and Le Barthelemy, which are working to reopen even better than before.
-Fortunately some of the island’s restaurants—perfect for sipping rosé and eating fresh fish on the picturesque beaches—are already back in business.
+Fortunately, some of the island’s restaurants—perfect for sipping rosé and eating fresh fish on the picturesque beaches—are already back in business.

 Bora Bora, French Polynesia

 It didn’t get its reputation as the honeymoon island for nothing.
 This French Polynesia gem is undeniably fabulous: Think powdered-sugar beaches marred only with the shadows of palm tree fringe, and the most turquoise water imaginable.
-You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant) but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave, the Four Seasons Bora Bora, Conrad Bora Bora Nui and St. Regis Bora Bora among them.
-(Test out their spas—you won’t be sorry.)
+You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant), but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave—the Four Seasons Bora Bora, Conrad Bora Bora Nui, and St. Regis Bora Bora among them (test out their spas—you won’t be sorry).
 That is, of course, until it’s time to slip off the pontoon for some world-class snorkeling.

 There might not be much of a feeling of seclusion on this classic Greek island when you’re out watching its world-famous sunset over the caldera, but there are still plenty of places to be alone and intimate—try Grace Santorini, for one.
-Lovers come to Santorini for its charm, evidenced in the stacked and whitewashed structures dotting its hillsides and the plethora of adorable restaurants with panoramic vistas and incredible—oftentimes locally grown—Mediterranean-Greek cuisine.
+Lovers come to Santorini for its charm, evidenced in the stacked structures dotting its hillsides and the plethora of adorable restaurants with panoramic vistas and incredible—oftentimes locally grown—Mediterranean-Greek cuisine.
 Pretty much everyone on the island is on the same page: It’s a place made for romance.

 A little unexpected, yes, but no less paradisiacal than any more tried-and-true locales.
-The archipelago in the bluest of blues Sulu Sea comprises a few key destinations, among them Coron, Palawan Island and the private islands that hold Amanpulo and Two Seasons Coron Island Resort & Spa.
-One way to spend a day would be to simply lie on the perfect beach and observe the way the crystalline water and sky evolve in jaw-dropping shades as the sun rises and sets magically.
+The archipelago in the bluest of blues Sulu Sea comprises a few key destinations, among them Coron, Palawan Island, and the private islands that hold Amanpulo and Two Seasons Coron Island Resort & Spa.
+One way to spend a day would be to simply lie on the perfect beach and observe the way the crystalline water and sky evolve in jaw-dropping shades, as the sun rises and sets.
 Boat trips are a fun and sometimes adventurous way to experience the idyllic surroundings—with plenty of opportunities to jump in wearing a snorkel to explore the beauty under the surface.
 Oh, and the locals are the sweetest and the food the freshest.

 Taha'a, French Polynesia

 Adventure is on the menu on this lush green Hawaiian island, but with a serious side of relaxation.
-There are waterfall hikes and coastal vistas to climb to on the Na Pali Coast, for example, and the run-of-the-mill but obviously spectacular water activities such as surfing, kayaking and sailing.
+There are waterfall hikes and coastal vistas to climb to on the Na Pali Coast, for example, and the run-of-the-mill but obviously spectacular water activities such as surfing, kayaking, and sailing.
 There’s also the opportunity to helicopter over the island and land at the massive waterfall made famous in Jurassic Park.
-Plant yourselves at The St. Regis Princeville Resort and you won’t be sorry.
+Plant yourselves at The St. Regis Princeville Resort, and you won’t be sorry.

 Hayman Island, Australia

-The semi-autonomous island nation of Zanzibar—just off the coast of Tanzania—is about as exotic and unspeakably stunning as it gets.
-The water is turquoise like you’ve never experienced, hitting the cream-colored sandy beaches and sandbars in soft white froth.
-Tiny fishing villages, a UNESCO site and lively scene of live music keep things interesting when you’re not sunbathing in front of well-designed hotels like Zanzibar White Sand Luxury Villas & Spa or Baraza Resort & Spa.
+The semi-autonomous island nation of Zanzibar—just off the coast of Tanzania—is about as unspeakably stunning as it gets.
+The water is turquoise like you’ve never experienced, hitting the cream-colored sandy beaches and sandbars in the soft white froth.
+Tiny fishing villages, a UNESCO site, and lively scene of live music keep things interesting when you’re not sunbathing in front of well-designed hotels like Zanzibar White Sand Luxury Villas & Spa or Baraza Resort & Spa.
 Your money goes surprisingly far once you’re there, but it’s advisable to tack on a wildlife safari beforehand.

 South Island, New Zealand

 Though New Zealand’s southern half does have some beaches, and most certainly epic waves to surf, it’s not a typical island in the tropical sense.
-What it lacks in balmy year-round temps it more than makes up with in spectacular settings—rugged mountains, dramatic waterfall-laced fjords, placid blue lakes and glaciers, to name a few.
-It’s undeniably romantic year-round, especially when cozied up in the fireplace-studded confines of Matakauri Lodge in Queenstown, the hub of adrenaline-drenched activities, bucolic beauty and vino (a short drive away).
+What it lacks in balmy year-round temps, it more than makes up with in spectacular settings—rugged mountains, dramatic waterfall-laced fjords, placid blue lakes, and glaciers, to name a few.
+It’s undeniably romantic year-round, especially when cozied up in the fireplace-studded confines of Matakauri Lodge in Queenstown, the hub of adrenaline-drenched activities, bucolic beauty, and vino (a short drive away).

 Romance is the name of the game on this Caribbean gem that somehow amps up the seduction level.
-Perhaps it’s the visuals: the pair of Pitons volcanic mountains bring the drama, while the expansive cobalt sea calms.
-Resorts including the adults-only Jade Mountain and Sugar Beach, A Viceroy Resort, make it possible to zero in on only your one true love and escape into the feeling there’s no one else around in paradise.
+Perhaps it’s the visuals: the pair of Pitons volcanic mountains bring the drama while the expansive cobalt sea calms.
+Resorts, including the adults-only Jade Mountain and Sugar Beach, A Viceroy Resort, make it possible to zero in on only your one true love and escape into the feeling there’s no one else around in paradise.

-This Mediterranean favorite—part of Spain’s Balearic Islands—has history (Roman and Moorish ruins, a 13th-century cathedral) and modern, throbbing nightlife.
+This Mediterranean favorite—part of Spain’s Balearic Islands—has a history (Roman and Moorish ruins, a 13th-century cathedral) and modern, throbbing nightlife.
 It boasts beach resorts and charming villages built of stone.
-These extremes make it a rich destination regardless of your interests, since you can really build your own adventure.
-With that flawless aquamarine Mediterranean, it’s probably best to base yourself within close sight, so opt for something like the secluded and intimate Cap Rocat, in a former 19th-century military fortress with an actual drawbridge.
+These extremes make it a rich destination regardless of your interests since you can really build your own adventure.
+With that flawless aquamarine Mediterranean, it’s probably best to base yourself within close sight, so opt for something like the secluded and intimate Cap Rocat, a former 19th-century military fortress with an actual drawbridge.

 Kangaroo Island, Australia

 Kangaroo Island may sound like a one-note destination (kangaroos everywhere is the image it conjures), but it’s far from it.
-The South Australian isle is about wildlife, and actually is home to not just the namesake jumpers but penguins, koalas and sea lions, and one third of it is protected in nature reserves.
+The South Australian isle is about wildlife and is actually home to not just the namesake jumpers but penguins, koalas, and sea lions—and one-third of it is protected in nature reserves.
 It also boasts more than 300 miles of coastline, featuring jagged cliffs and pristine sands.
 Adventurous couples will eat up the diverse landscapes and outings in fresh, clean air, especially if staying at the impeccable Southern Ocean Lodge, a luxury escape that is widely accepted as one of the best in the world.

 Fiji, of course, is not just one island, but 333 that are the stuff of which tropical dreams are made.
 Private island retreats like the mind-blowingly luxe Laucala and Kokomo epitomize the fantasy that has fueled many a honeymooner to book their ultimate trip.
 Like on many islands, you must love water to get the most out of the destination.
-Palm trees—producing coconuts galore—line epic beaches and lagoons as clear and brilliant as a flawless diamond, which are naturally perfect for swimming, snorkeling, diving and surfing.
+Palm trees—producing coconuts galore—line epic beaches and lagoons as clear and brilliant as a flawless diamond, which is naturally perfect for swimming, snorkeling, diving, and surfing.
 There’s no such thing as a schedule here, just endless hours for enjoying each other and your surroundings.

 4,000 Islands, Laos